 This leaflet has been written to help you understand more about the care of vulval skin.
-It gives general advice for women who have a diagnosed skin condition affecting the vulva or who experience symptoms such as itching or soreness in the genital region.
+It gives general advice if you have a diagnosed skin condition affecting the vulva, or you experience symptoms such as itching or soreness in the genital region.